Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 4. Click the [ADD] button in the toolbar.
   The *Add attributes to attribute group* view is closed.
 The selected attributes have been added to the attribute group.

-  > [Info] The new attributes will be added at the end of the attribute list.
+  > [Info] The new attributes are always added at the end of the attribute list.
 If you want to change the position of an attribute in the list, see [Change the order of attributes within a group](#change-the-order-of-attributes-within-a-group).

 ### Change the order of attributes within a group

-The order of attributes within an attribute group in the *ATTRIBUTE GROUPS* tab equals to the order of attributes within a group in the product view.
+The order of attributes within an attribute group in the *ATTRIBUTE GROUPS* tab corresponds to the order of attributes within a group in the product view.
 You can change the order to display a certain attribute in a different place in the attribute group when creating or editing a product.

 The procedure to change the order of attributes within attribute groups and sub-groups is identical.